 documenta fifteen

-Border Farce-Sovereign Murders-Alien Citizen is a 3 part work, comprised of a video installation, the debut vinyl record of my band Hazeen, and an accompanying zine, which will critically interrogate questions of belonging, the politics of representation and weaponisation of the border.
+Border Farce-Sovereign Murders-Alien Citizen is a 3 part work, comprised of a video installation, the debut vinyl record of my band Hazeen, and an accompanying zine, which critically addressed questions of belonging, the politics of representation and weaponisation of the border.
+This was accompanied by 4 short films made by women of a refugee background, which were shown in Kassel and then submitted to various documentary film festivals.

 From left: Myself, Hazeen bandmate Can Yalcinkaya and Kazem Kazemi.